 As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
-Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-As it happens, EastGroup Properties's TSR for the last 5 years was 133%, which exceeds the share price return mentioned earlier.
+The TSR is a return calculation that accounts for the value of cash dividends (assuming that any dividend received was reinvested) and the calculated value of any discounted capital raisings and spin-offs.
+So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
+As it happens, EastGroup Properties's TSR for the last 5 years was 110%, which exceeds the share price return mentioned earlier.
 And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective

 While it's never nice to take a loss, EastGroup Properties shareholders can take comfort that , including dividends, their trailing twelve month loss of 1.5% wasn't as bad as the market loss of around 6.2%.
 Longer term investors wouldn't be so upset, since they would have made 16%, each year, over five years.
 In the best case scenario the last year is just a temporary blip on the journey to a brighter future.
 It's always interesting to track share price performance over the longer term.
 But to understand EastGroup Properties better, we need to consider many other factors.
 To that end, you should learn about the 5 warning signs we've spotted with EastGroup Properties (including 2 which is shouldn't be ignored) .

 We will like EastGroup Properties better if we see some big insider buys.
 While we wait, check out this free list of growing companies with considerable, recent, insider buying.

 Please note, the market returns quoted in this article reflect the market weighted average returns of stocks that currently trade on US exchanges.